taobojlen/django-zeal/README.md

 ## Features

 - Detects N+1s from missing prefetches and from `.defer()`/`.only()`
+- Simple installation -- just add to your `INSTALLED_APPS` and it works everywhere
 - TODO: configurable thresholds
 - TODO: allowlist
 - TODO: catches unused eager loads